shodo-nantes/katas/typescript-jest/README.md

 Everything is ready to start coding.
 You can start coding in the `src` folder.

+_Note: You can run `npm run test:watch` to run the tests in watch mode or `npm run test:watchAll` to run all the tests in watch mode._

 ### Coverage

 You can see the coverage of the tests by running `npm run test:coverage`.